classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 All chatbot implementations use the same data from the MongoDB backend.
-The MongoDB documents are hoted via MongoDB.Atlas in Azure.
+The MongoDB documents are hosted via MongoDB.Atlas in Azure.
-By default they consist of three shards, that are automatically managed.
+By default, they consist of three shards, that are automatically managed.

 The only interaction with that database is over its REST service, whose implementation can be found in the `/resteasy` folder.
 The service itself is, again, hosted in Azure.

-The following end points are defined:
+The following endpoints are defined:

 - **GET `/`** checks whether the service is currently up
 - **GET `/sick`** returns whether a user is sick